Who We Are

 The Pleasure Driveway and Park District of Peoria, organized in 1894, was the first park system formed in Illinois.
 Seventy years later in 1963, the City of Peoria Playground and Recreation Department merged with the Park District, thus expanding the potential program and facility responsibilities of the Park District.

 Today the Peoria Park District’s boundaries encompass approximately 60 square miles in Peoria County.
-Our park and open space holdings total more than 9,000 acres in the City of Peoria, West Peoria, Peoria Heights and outlying townships.Much of the land was acquired through matching grants from the federal Land-Water-Conservation Fund, the Illinois Open Space Lands Acquisition and Development program and many generous gifts and donations.
+Our park and open space holdings total nearly 9,000 acres in the City of Peoria, West Peoria, Peoria Heights and outlying townships.Much of the land was acquired through matching grants from the federal Land-Water-Conservation Fund, the Illinois Open Space Lands Acquisition and Development program and many generous gifts and donations.
 The Peoria Park District ranks first in the state and is one of the top public park systems in the nation based on its ratio of open-space holdings to population.

 Besides being one of the oldest and largest park districts in the state, the Peoria Park District has also been recognized as an outstanding example of what parks and recreation is all about.
 In 2010, the Peoria Park District received the National Recreation and Park Association’s Gold Medal Award.
 We are also one of first Illinois park districts to be accredited as a Distinguished Park District.
 We are currently undergoing a strategic planning process which has let us to refocus our mission, values and priorities as follows:

 The Peoria Park District’s annual operating budget is approximately $40 million.
 Increased emphasis on public and private partnerships over the past several years has resulted in significant funds to assist in the completion of noteworthy projects ranging from a hiking trail to an inner city aquatic facility to a far north neighborhood park.
 Donations from local corporations, organizations and individuals have also provided valuable support.
 Approximately 35% of our budget is derived from property taxes, with the remainder from other revenue sources including fees and charges, grants and donations.

 By focusing efforts toward developing partnerships with other public and private organizations or businesses in order to expand services, the District has been able to multiply its development dollars.
 For instance, the District partnered with a local hospital, a local foundation, and the City of Peoria to develop the RiverPlex, a 120,000 square foot recreation and wellness center.
 The District has twice in recent years partnered with local developers for the development of neighborhood parks.
-Future plans include completing the hiking/biking trail through Peoria, as well as a trail connecting two outlying bluff facilities with the assistance of state and federal grants, and significantly expanding Peoria’s Zoo with funding from the Peoria Zoological Society.
+Future plans include completing the hiking/biking trail through Peoria, as well as a trail connecting two outlying bluff facilities with the assistance of state and federal grants, and improving Peoria’s Zoo with funding from the Peoria Zoological Society.

 The Peoria Park District is governed by a volunteer, elected Board of Trustees.
 Six trustees from three separate voting districts are elected for four-year terms.
 The Park Board President is elected at large for a four-year term.
 Board meetings are held on the second and fourth Wednesdays of each month.
 The public is invited to attend.